alexirpan/alexirpan.github.io/_posts/2017-03-18-we-have-a-problem.markdown

 "To you, it's fun.
 And to me.
 And to the writer.
 But maybe it isn't funny to anyone else.
 That's what worries me."

-"So what if no one else cares. when the writer planted the seeds of our characters, he knew what he getting into.
+"So what if no one else cares?
+When the writer planted the seeds of our characters, he knew what he getting into.
 He knew this might turn into garbage, or that he would regret it later.
 But we don't have to die with the ship.
 If the writer's bored with us, or run out of things to say, he can let us go.